7h30ry/writeups/ImaginaryCTF24/writeup.md

 }
 ```

-Basically this is a function that would receive our input is the parameter passed into it is `2`
+Basically this is a function that would receive our input if the parameter passed into it is `2`

-And it's vulnerable to buffer overflow at this place:
+And it's vulnerable to buffer overflow:

 ```c
 char s[104];